Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_esp8266_nodemcu.md

     PS C:\> .\New-ArduinoZipLibrary.ps1
     ```

     Note that in several cases, script execution is restricted by default for security reasons.
-If you can't run the script above, then run PowerShell as Administrator:
+If you can't run the script above, then run PowerShell as Administrator and set the execution policy:

     ```powershell
     Set-ExecutionPolicy Unrestricted